Special actions | RS Cloud

 The Special Actions page displays.

-Add or edit special action
+Add a special action

-In the Command field, enter the full path of the application you wish to run.
+5. In the Command field, enter the full path of the application you wish to run.
 Do not use quotation marks; they will be added as necessary.
 Windows systems may make use of the macros provided.
 If the command cannot be located on the remote system, then this custom special action will not appear in the user's list of special actions.

 ℹ️